EN5R/SQLspectre/README.md

 # SQLspectre

-SQLSpectre is a powerful tool designed to scan for SQL injection vulnerabilities.
+SQLspectre is a powerful tool designed to scan for SQL injection vulnerabilities.
 It sends payloads to the target URL and checks if the responses contain SQL errors.

 ## Features